AlexanderJDupree/AlexanderJDupree.github.io/_posts/2019-05-06-Writing-A-Unix-Shell-In-Haskell-2.md

 writePrompt prompt = I.putStr prompt >> hFlush stdout
 ```

-Now if we run Ash and type "Hello World" we should see:
+Now Ash will be interactive, printing the prompt and receiving the input on the same line.
+For example, if we run Ash and type "Hello World" we will get:

 ```bash
 Initializer not yet implemented